consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 ### Simplicity vs. Complexity

-I think the solution identified here is pretty slick for the dot1x-hotdesking issue because it maintains a EAP-TLS configurations and doesn't require extra configuration on the Windows devices, or require reboots on devices, etc.
+I think the solution identified here is pretty slick for the dot1x-hotdesking issue because it maintains an EAP-TLS configuration and doesn't require extra configuration on the Windows devices, or require reboots on devices, etc.

 However, I think this solution comes at the cost of complexity.
 Some might consider this a bit of a 'Mouse Trap' solution, but the problem itself is complicated.
-As a result, the entire solution needs to be properly documented and diagramed to understand the interdependency that exists within the system, which is really no more complicated than any other zero trust security framework.
+As a result, the entire solution needs to be properly documented and diagrammed to understand the interdependency that exists within the system, which is really no more complicated than any other zero trust security framework.

-If this or any other complex system with many interdependcies isn't properly documented, it becomes too much of a snowflake, and the institutional knowledge that someone may have about how it all works becomes a huge risk (aka, the bus factor).
+If this or any other complex system with many interdependencies isn't properly documented, it becomes too much of a snowflake, and the institutional knowledge that someone may have about how it all works becomes a huge risk (aka, the bus factor).

 ### Improving Network Security of MAB Solution

-I think the security of this solution could be improved by assigning VLANs/Tunnel-Group-IDs and sending these in the Access-Accept to the switch so that the MAB device that has some kind of firewalling/access control list in-place to allow the Windows device to perform for just certificate enrollment and any other login services that be needed.
+I think the security of this solution could be improved by assigning VLANs/Tunnel-Group-IDs and sending these in the Access-Accept to the switch so that the MAB device that has some kind of firewalling/access control list in-place to allow the Windows device to perform for just certificate enrollment and any other login services that may be needed.

 # Bonus Information